Engin-Boot/pong-stage-shivanigoyal236/Stage0/start game.md

 ## Feature

-start of the game app
+start of the game

 ## Acceptance Criteria

-user should have a phone
+user should have a active device like phone/pc

 ### Scenario: -start the game app

-  Given a user start the game app
+  Given a user having a active device
-  When he click on  game app
+  When he start the game
   Then he sees  many options